Marguerite Steinheil

 Marguerite Jeanne "Meg" Japy Steinheil, Baroness Abinger (16 April 1869 – 17 July 1954) was a French woman known for her many love affairs with important men.
-She was present at the death of President Félix Faure, who was rumored to have died after having a seizure while allegedly having sex with her.
+She was present at the death of President Félix Faure, who was rumoured to have died after having a seizure while allegedly having sex with her.
 She was later tried for the murders of her husband and mother, but was acquitted.